harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

 ---
 layout: post
-title: How to Prepare Your Windows Computer to do Data Science
+title: How to Prepare Your Windows Computer for Data Science
 ---